GreatFruitOmsk/pyqtdeploy-mirror/doc/build_sysroot.rst

     This will build one or more of the individual packages in the order specified on the command line.
 You need to allow for the interdependencies between the builds.
-For example, if you have updated the source package sip then you should rebuild sip and PyQt5.
+For example, if you have updated the source package for sip then you should rebuild sip and PyQt5.

 .. cmdoption:: --clean